5 Steps to Getting the Right Roof Replacement for Your Home

 1. Roofing over – yay or nay?

 Many people try installing new shingles on top of old shingles rather than removing the latter.
 However, reroofing has more cons than pros, even though it may cut your costs in labor and disposal.
 Older shingles may not only cause your new shingles to age quicker because of heat and moisture buildup.
 Installing a new roof over the old doesn’t allow you to check for and fix underlying problems in decking.
 Additionally, you may risk voiding your shingles’ warranty by reroofing.

 2. Measure accurately

 Early in the planning stages, you should enlist the services of a roofing contractor who is better placed to give an accurate estimate of your roof size and what you need.
 This will help you to allocate the required amount to ensure the work will be completed once began.
 Most contractors measure roof size according to squares, which is defined as the surface area covered by 10 square feet.

 Just like old shingles will make your new roof degrade faster, the state of the trusses and the attic will determine how long your roof will last.
 Before installing a new roof, ensure that the contractor examines the underlying wood and walls and carries out necessary repairs.
-In addition, ensure adequate allowance has been made for ventilation, as this contributes to regulations of attic temperatures in the summer and prevention of ice build up in winter.
+Also, ensure adequate allowance has been made for ventilation, as this contributes to regulations of attic temperatures in the summer and prevention of ice build-up in winter.